The Ultimate End of Lease

 By far, your kitchen will require the most cleaning effort.
 Depending on use, grease build-up can be mild to severe.
 Oven cleaning alone will take up to an hour for degreasing agents to work their magic.
 You’ll also potentially have appliances that need to be wiped down, cupboards that need to be washed, and food stains to scrub out.

-Room layouts tend to be relatively similar in a home, so you can use this general cleaning checklist for most of them.
+Room layouts tend to be relatively similar in homes, so you can use this general cleaning checklist for most of them.
 Don’t forget to address any hallways and staircases if you live in a house with multiple floors.

 If you’re lucky, your apartment might include a laundry room.
 Here’s a quick tip: Don’t forget to check the lint filter.